-You can use the onstat -g mgm option to monitor how MGM coordinates memory use and scan threads.
+You can use the onstat -g mgm command to monitor how the Memory Grant Manager (MGM) coordinates memory use and to scan threads.
 The onstat utility reads shared-memory structures and provides statistics that are accurate at the instant that the command executes.

-Figure 12-1 on page 12-15 shows sample output.
+Figure 12-1 on page 12-16 shows sample output.

 The onstat -g mgm output displays a unit of memory called a quantum.
-The memory quantum represents a unit of memory, as follows: memory quantum = DS\TOTAL\MEMORY / DS\MAX\QUERIES
+The memory quantum represents a unit of memory, as follows:

+'''

+memory quantum = DS TOTAL MEMORY / DS MAX QUERIES

+'''

-The following calculation shows the memory quantum for the values that Figure 12-1 on page 12-15 displays:
+The following calculation shows the memory quantum for the values that Figure 12-1 on page 12-16 displays: